 1 – Run regular malware scans with multiple software tools.
 While most of the anti-malware programs available today do a pretty good job at detecting and removing viruses, trojans, spyware and adware from our systems, none of them are perfect.

-I recommend running full scans with the free versions of Avast Antivirus and Malwarebytes once per week.
+I recommend running full scans with both your regular antivirus program and Malwarebytes once per week.
 If malware is found (or even suspected), this post will tell you how to root it out and get rid of it completely.

 2 – Secure your Wi-Fi connection with the strongest encryption method that’s supported by your router.
 If you have an older router that only supports WEP and WPA encryption, I strongly recommend upgrading to a newer, more secure model.